 Teens' healthy eating recommendations include four to five servings of vegetables a day.
-The wealth of nutrients in veggies that help you grow and stay healthy don't seem to be enough to override their bad rap.
-But maybe that's just because you haven't met veggies or don't know them well enough yet.
+Yet, the wealth of nutrients in veggies that help you grow and stay healthy don't seem to be enough to override their bad rap.
+If you stay away from vegetables, it may be that you don't know them well enough yet.

 To help you explore the world of veggies and find some you like, pick a couple of the vegetable challenges below (or try them all if you're really the daring type) and see how many you can do.